8. Overview

 deriving (Show, Eq)

-• Named fields make it easy to update.
+• Use named fields when creating variables.
 Using {...} after the name of a variable makes a copy and only changes the fields listed.

 p = Point2D 20.0 50.0